binarygary/WP_Places/readme.txt

 4. When writing a post about a business, add the business name and address to the WP_Places field.

 == Changelog ==

+= 1.1.18 =
+* user tagsdomino pointed out an error with preg_replace in PHP7 and proposed using str_replace.
+Thanks! tagsdomino.

+= 1.1.17 =
+* Store meta data for lat/lon
+* Reversed course on serializing transient thanks to @salcode
+* Proposing we appoint @salcode lifeguard of twitter

+= 1.1.16 =
+* Serialized response array so transients don't duplicate calls to the google places api within short amounts of time

+= 1.1.15 =
+* Fixed a mis-spelling
+* Updated tested up to version number

+= 1.1.14 =
+* Fixed a bug that caused posts to be display empty when google ID is not set.

+= 1.1.13 =
+* Fixed a whole heap of array references that were throwing PHP notices.

+= 1.1.12 =
+* Fixed an error that showed locations as closed in some edge cases
+* Handles & in location name with special thanks to bartdyer for a simple solution

+= 1.1.11 =
+* Handled situation where API response did not have all data set
+* Quieted down a bunch of PHP Notices

+= 1.1.10 =
+* Fixed logic in hours when location doesn't provide hours

 = 1.1.9 =
 * Added Text ouput shortcode for Open Now [wp_places openNowText] (thanks Bart!)